HMHelloWorld/FedMR/README.md

 * FedProx
 * FedGen
 * ClustererSampling
+* FedIndep

 `-- first_stage_bound <num>`

-Set the hyperparameter for FedMR
+Set the round number of first stage for FedMR

+Tips: set 50 or 100 for VGG model

 #### 2.1.3 Loss-landscape
 Please use the tool as follows to generate the figure of loss-landscape：